ouseful-course-containers/ou-tm112-notebooks/README.md

 See a non-executable, non-interactibe, static (read-only) HTML preview of the materials here: https://ouseful-course-containers.github.io/ou-tm112-notebooks/

-Notebooks and resources for the Open University Course [TM112 Introduction to computing and information technology 2](http://www.open.ac.uk/courses/modules/tm112) Block 2 Week 6 geolocation activities.
+Notebooks and resources for the Open University module [TM112 Introduction to computing and information technology 2](http://www.open.ac.uk/courses/modules/tm112) Block 2 Week 6 geolocation activities.

 Notebooks are provided for the following activities: